ufukasia/Adaptive-VIO-Odometry/README.md

 # Adaptive Visual-Inertial Odometry Using SuperGlue and Dynamic EKF

+ATTENTION: COPYRIGHT NOTICE

+The code and content in this repository belong to an unpublished academic article.
+All rights reserved.
+Any copying, distribution, reproduction, or use of this content in any form without explicit written permission is strictly prohibited.
+This material is for informational purposes only and should be kept confidential until the article is published.

+Violations will be subject to legal action under copyright laws.

+© 2024 Ufuk ASIL.
+All rights reserved.

 This project implements an Adaptive Visual-Inertial Odometry (VIO) system using SuperGlue for feature matching and a Dynamic Extended Kalman Filter (EKF) with Information-Based Confidence Estimation.
 The system is designed to provide robust and accurate pose estimation in challenging environments.

 ## Features